Written by: Felicity Flores

 According to some historians and IQ enthusiasts, William James Sidis (1898-1944) would be the most intelligent person.

-William James was an American child prodigy.
+William James was a renowned American philosopher and psychologist.
 His IQ was estimated to be 250 -300, making him one of the most intelligent people in history.
-He could read English newspapers by age two and write in French by age four.
+He could read English newspapers by the age of two and write in French by the age of four.

 At age five, he devised a formula that allowed him to name the day of the week for any past date.
 When he was eight, he prepared a new logarithmic table based on 12.